ExplainableML/eml_website/content/eml-workshop.md

 ### Attending

-There is no registration fee, however the venue has limited capacity.
-If you would like to attend, please register **by February 28th** using this [form](https://forms.gle/ohFWR9uMeDBSkzaX6): we will then contact you by **March 3rd** to confirm your attendance.
+There is no registration fee, however the venue has limited capacity. ~~If you would like to attend, please register by February 28th using this **form**.~~
+Sorry, registrations are closed now!
 <br/>

 ### Childcare funds